crickets-and-comb/stormwater_monitoring_datasheet_extraction/README.md

 ## Dev workflow

-Once you set up the shared tools (below), there are a number of dev tools in the `Makefile`.
-You can list all the make tools you might want to use:
+There are a number of dev tools in the `Makefile`.
+Once you set up the shared tools (below), you can list all the make tools you might want to use:

     $ make list-makes